Macro Crash Radar V3

 Debt Burden balance sheet risk OK

-Valuation Stretch asset pricing OK
+Valuation Stretch asset pricing ELEVATED

 Credit System Fragility intermediation risk ELEVATED